top of page

 PRODUCT AUTOPSY

-During the autopsy process, a dental medical examination light was tested, and then broken down into its components for analysis.
-Various features from it's design were translated into the final product.
+During the autopsy process, a dental medical examination light was tested and then broken down into its components for analysis.
+Various features from its design were translated into the final product.

 IMG_5101.JPEG